PetrGlad/hessianpy/hessianpy/README.txt

 	REQUIREMENTS

-Python 2.4 or higher (download it from http://python.org/).
+Python 2.4 or higher (2.5 recommended).
+You can download Python from http://python.org/.

 	INSTALLATION